zc/zc.recipe.script/src/zc/recipe/script/README.txt

-The conventional Unix file hierarchy doesn't really provide a good shared place for such scripts; the zc.recipe.deployment:script recipe generates these scripts in the deployment's etc-directory.
+The conventional Unix file hierarchy doesn't really provide a good shared place for such scripts; the zc.recipe.deployment:script recipe generates these scripts in the deployment's bin-directory, but we'd rather have the resulting scripts associated with the deployment itself.

-The options for the recipe are the same as those for the zc.recipe.egg:script recipe, with the addition of a require deployment setting.
+The options for the recipe are the same as those for the zc.recipe.egg:script recipe, with the addition of a required deployment setting.
 The etc-directory from the deployment is used instead of the buildout's bin-directory.
 This allows deployment-specific information to be embedded in the script via the initialization setting.